saymrwulf/openssl/notes.md

 2014-12-22T18:53:00 - Implementing approach from a new paper read last night (openssl) 2014-12-22T04:55:00 - Refactor for clarity, might break a few tests though (openssl) 2014-12-22T22:49:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (openssl)
+2003 paper) (openssl) 2015-01-21T23:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)